emnify/product-docs/docs/services/network/global-iot-network.md

 The **Power Save Mode** has the following characteristics:

-- The Power Save Mode is like a power off period during which the module only consumes a couple of μA.
+- The Power Save Mode is like a power off period during which the module only uses a couple of μA.
 - The device tells the network how long it's going periodically into PSM (timer T3412 extended).
 - The device/module isn't reachable during PSM from the outside in downlink.
 - The device can wake up the module and send data (for example, power key, interrupt or pin triggered).